andrewmh20/websocketc/README.md

 * npm run watch
 * In a new terminal, npm run start
 * Navigate to websocketc.com (currently redirects to localhost:3000 on the DNS side)
+* For full funcitonality, make sure you have a websocketd server running!